 (A) New Construction.
-The Underwriter will use the Marshall and Swift Residential Cost Handbook and historical final cost certifications of all previous Housing Tax Credit allocations to estimate the direct construction cost for a new construction Development.
+The Underwriter will use the Marshall and Swift Residential Cost Handbook or equivalent other comparable published third-party cost estimating data source and historical final cost certifications of all previous Housing Tax Credit allocations to estimate the direct construction cost for a new construction Development.
 If the Applicant's estimate is more than 5% greater or less than the Underwriter's estimate, the Underwriter will attempt to reconcile this concern and ultimately identify this as a cost concern in the Report.

-(i) The "Average Quality" multiple, townhouse, or single family costs, as appropriate, from the Marshall and Swift Residential Cost Handbook, based upon the details provided in the application and particularly site and building plans and elevations will be used to estimate direct construction costs.
+(i) The "Average Quality" multiple, townhouse, or single family costs, as appropriate, from the Marshall and Swift Residential Cost Handbook or equivalent other comparable published thirdparty data source, based upon the details provided in the application and particularly site and building plans and elevations will be used to estimate direct construction costs.
 If the Development contains amenities not included in the Average Quality standard, the Department will take into account the costs of the amenities as designed in the Development.